Skip to Content

 A common fault is the chafing of the control wire on the engine (shorting to the ground); this effect is the same as releasing the bail lever – turns the engine off.

-Check coil control wire for chafing, especially anywhere the wiring turns sharply around the engine.
+Check the coil control wire for chafing, especially anywhere the wiring turns sharply around the engine.

-Coil control wire – Coil control is a single wire with a push-on connection.
+Coil control wire: Coil control is a single-wire system with a push-on connection.
 Often, they’ll come loose, and when they do, the mower won’t turn off.

 Common Coil Faults